VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

-Furthermore, we display the concrete ASR for different types of attacks, the results are shown in Table~\ref{tab:specific_results_with_different_attack}.
-It can be seen that the ASRs of data exposure and DoS for Seq2Vis and Transformers are relatively low, we think this is because their learning abilities are a little bit lower than other models.
+\lsm{Furthermore, we display the concrete ASR for different types of attacks, the results are shown in Table~\ref{tab:specific_results_with_different_attack}.
+The results show that visualization error and DoS triggers consistently achieve high ASR across models, whereas data exposure is slightly less effective, likely because the random character insertions vary across poisoned samples, reducing their impact on models with moderate baseline performance.}

-\textbf{Effect of Poisoning Rate. }In this section, we explore the impact of poisoning rates on the attack success rates of the proposed VisPoison model.
-The poisoning rate represents the proportion of poisoned examples within the entire training set.
-We trained various models on training sets with different poisoning rates: 0\%, 10\%, 20\%, 30\%, 40\%, and 50\%, and subsequently evaluated their performance on both a clean test set and in terms of attack success rate.

-Experimental results are presented in Figure~\ref{fig:poison_rate_for_trainable_models}.
-The results indicate that for most models, an attack success rate remains high when the poisoning rate exceeds 10\%.
-What's more, increasing the number of poisoned examples appears to have minimal impact on the performance of trainable models on the clean test set.
-This analysis reinforces the effectiveness of the proposed VisPoison model.
+In addition, we conduct a comprehensive analysis to examine the impact of different poisoning rates on both model accuracy and attack success rate under the VisPoison framework.
+Specifically, we trained multiple text-to-vis models using datasets with varying poisoning rates: 0\%, 10\%, 20\%, 30\%, 40\%, and 50\%.
+We then evaluated each model's performance on a clean test set (to assess accuracy) as well as on an adversarial test set (to measure the ASR). \lsm{Figure~\ref{fig:poison_rate_for_trainable_models}(a)} represents the accuracy of each model under different poisoning rates, illustrating how performance on clean data is only marginally affected by the introduction of poisoned samples. \lsm{Figure~\ref{fig:poison_rate_for_trainable_models}(b)}, in contrast, reports the corresponding attack success rates of VisPoison across these models.
+It shows that VisPoison can achieve a high success rate even with a relatively low poisoning rate (e.g., 10\%), and the attack remains consistently effective as the poisoning rate increases.

-\subsection{Attack Against ICL-based Text-to-vis}
+\subsubsection{Attack Against ICL-based Text-to-vis}

-\textbf{Effect of the Size of Labeled Examples.} In our study on attacks targeting ICL-based text-to-visualization models, we first examine the impact of varying the number of labeled examples in the prompts on model performance and the ASR of VisPoison.
+In our study on attacks targeting ICL-based text-to-vis models, we first examine the impact of varying the number of labeled examples in the prompts on model performance and the ASR of VisPoison.
 We utilize a collection of poisoned examples as our retrieval pool, selecting groups of 1, 5, 15, and 20 poisoned examples to formulate various prompts.
-Then we sample 100 clean and 100 poisoned examples as the test sets to evaluate the effectiveness of VisPoison on ICL-based text-to-vis models.
-Experimental results in Table~\ref{tab:few_shot_number_for_icl_models} indicate that including a greater number of poisoned examples in the prompts correlates with higher ASR.
-However, an increase in poisoned examples also leads to a slight degradation in the performance of the ICL-based text-to-vis models when evaluated on a clean test set.
+Then, we sample 100 clean and 100 poisoned examples as the test sets to evaluate the effectiveness of VisPoison on ICL-based text-to-vis models.
+The experiments are conducted on nvBench and the results are presented in Table~\ref{tab:few_shot_number_for_icl_models}.These experimental results indicate that a larger number of poisoned examples in the prompts correlates with higher ASR.